Dominique Morisseau

 Dominique Morisseau (born March 13, 1978) is an American playwright and actress from Detroit, Michigan.
 She has written more than nine plays, three of which are part of a cycle titled The Detroit Project.
 She received a MacArthur Fellowship (also known as the 'Genius Grant') in 2018.

 Early life

 Morisseau was born and grew up in Detroit, Michigan, with her mother and father.
 Her mother's family is from Mississippi and her father's family is from Haiti.
+Morisseau attended Bates Academy (a selective pre-K through 8 public school in Detroit) and Cass Technical High School.
 She attended the University of Michigan in Ann Arbor, where she received her BFA in Acting in 2000.

 There she met J. Keys, who is also from Michigan.
 They married in 2013.
-Keys was born in Detroit but grew up in Southfield, Michigan, an affluent suburb of the city.
+Keys was born in Detroit but grew up in Southfield, Michigan, a nearby suburb of the city.
 He works as a music industry promoter, emcee and hip hop musician.

 Career

 Acting

 Morisseau began her performance career as a live poetry speaker, primarily in her hometown community of Harmonie Park in Detroit.
 After graduating from college, she continued acting and worked with several organizations.
 At the Lark Play Development Center, she worked as an actor in a workshop production of The Mountaintop by Katori Hall, developing the role of Camae.
 In 2013, in a production at the Actors Theatre of Louisville, she reprised the role of Camae.
 She continues acting but has said that she would not act in any of her plays' premieres.